This article covers the different ways to test API module configurations at Unqork.

 Create API Tests for Multiple Modules

-Let's say you created a complex application involving various API modules.
-It’s a best practice to set up API tests to ensure all those API calls work correctly.
-With the Testing tool, you can set up bulk Execution Sequence and Match Response API tests on all your API modules.
-These tests ensure the responses are accurate and the firing sequences are correct.
+If your application involves multiple API modules, set up API tests to ensure all those API calls work correctly.
+The Testing tool lets you create bulk Execution Sequence and Match Response API tests on all your API modules.
+These tests verify that responses are accurate and firing sequences are correct.

 To create API tests for multiple modules: